MarwanBit/cs2-infrastructure/docs/ARCHITECTURE.md

 Type: PostgresSQL

-Purpose: [Briefly describe what data it stores and why.]
+Purpose: Store the raw, normalized data which will be used as the basis for feature engineering and extraction by the **cs2-ml-pipeline-service**.
+Additionally stores data relevant for the user to obtain on the frontend.

-Key Schemas/Collections: [List important tables/collections, e.g., users, products, orders (no need for full schema, just names)]
+Key Schemas/Collections: teams, matches, results, predictions, maps.

 ### 4.2.
-[Data Store Type 2]
+Amazon S3 Bucket

-Name: [e.g., Cache, Message Queue]
+Name: **cs2-model-bucket**

-Type: [e.g., Redis, Kafka, RabbitMQ]
+Type: **Amazon S3 Bucket**

-Purpose: [Briefly describe its purpose, e.g., "Used for caching frequently accessed data" or "Inter-service communication."]
+Purpose: stores the model files of the most up to date ml models for model inference.

 ## 5. External Integrations / APIs

 Service Name 1: Clerk

-Purpose: [Briefly describe its function, e.g., "Payment processing."]
+Purpose: Handles user authentication, role-based authentication control, authorization, OAuth, JWTs etc.

 Integration Method: NextJS SDK